GeveoAu/blog/_posts/2023-01-20-Securing APIs and Microservices in the Cloud.md

 Different security considerations might be made for inter-service communication when compared to external consumer traffic (north-south).
 It is often acceptable to use merely the necessary degree of security rather than hard security for this when both the consumer and the supplier live in an internal secured network.
 However, it relies on the corporate platform's security requirements and general security standards.
 With the following methods, we may provide security for east-west traffic.

-1. Transport layer security.
+1.Transport layer security.

 <img src="/img/sk_6_2023_01_20.png" height="398 px" width="512 px"  />
-2. Transport layer security with message layer security using authentication.
+2.Transport layer security with message layer security using authentication.

 <img src="/img/sk_7_2023_01_20.png" height="411 px" width="512 px"  />
-3. Transport layer security with message layer security using authentication and authorization.
+3.Transport layer security with message layer security using authentication and authorization.

 <img src="/img/sk_8_2023_01_20.png" height="447 px" width="512 px"  />